-Program faculty examined the evidence and results of data analysis from AC 2020-2021 and will take steps to continue to improve student learning in AC 2021-2022:
+Program faculty examined the evidence and results of data analysis from AC 2021-2022 and will take steps to continue to improve student learning in AC 2022-2023:

-- Faculty will continue to offer PRAXIS seminars, advise students to use 240 Tutoring, and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - The faculty will focus on explicit instruction on teacher and student questioning, integrating cross curricular lessons and ideas, as well as differentiating specific content, processes, and products for individual or groups of learners.
-Some instructional methods could include practice within the classroom placement, viewing videos, and implementing these strategies with peers in content areas to meet SLO 2. - SLO 2 will be assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - Faculty will add additional resources focusing on Professionalism in Elementary courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Faculty will include questioning sessions in their course work and classroom modeling of questioning techniques as well as include additional professional development related to the Integration of questioning to support and align with formative assessment techniques. - Faculty will add professional development related to Reflecting on Instruction to Elementary education courses to provide learner support and help them meet SLO 4. - Faculty will continue to place emphasis on setting and writing student learning targets was strengthened in EDUC 4961 and EDUC 4962, Residency - Teaching in the Elementary School, to support candidate learning and help them meet SLO 5. - SLO 5 will be assessed with the through the Residency II (EDUC 4962) teaching portfolio which is assessed using the P12 Student Learning Impact Assessment during the last semester of the program to meet CAEP accreditation requirements and align with departmental goals.
+- Faculty will continue to offer PRAXIS seminars, advise students to use 240 Tutoring, and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - Students were offered a discount on the software Tutoring 240, an online program that guarantees success on Praxis tests with lesson completion, or students receive their money back to meet SLO 1. - The faculty will focus on explicit instruction on teacher and student questioning, classroom management strategies, integrating of cross-curricular lessons and ideas, as well as differentiating specific content, processes, and products for individuals or groups of learners.
+Some instructional methods could include practice within the classroom placement, viewing videos, and implementing these strategies with peers in content areas to meet SLO 2. - SLO 2 will be assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - The faculty will focus on explicit instruction on teacher and student questioning, classroom management strategies, integrating of cross-curricular lessons and ideas, as well as differentiating specific content, processes, and products for individuals or groups of learners.
+Some instructional methods could include practice within the classroom placement, viewing videos, and implementing these strategies with peers in content areas to meet SLO 3. - The faculty will include additional professional development related to differentiated instruction and developing learning tasks that are appropriate to the needs of all learners with learning exceptionalities, language, and cultural differences to meet SLO 4. - In the spring of 2023, all students are required to take a course to prepare of English language learners in today's classrooms to meet SLO 4. - The faculty will provide more direct instruction to reinforce setting student learning targets, the analysis of formative data, and reflection on instruction.
+Faculty will also model and embed these practices into their courses and continue to include the ELA and Math collaborative tasks in teacher candidate coursework through residency to meet SLO 5.

+Moving forward, SLO 5 will be assessed with the through the Residency II (EDUC 4962) teaching portfolio which is assessed using the P12 Student Learning Impact Assessment during the last semester of the program to meet CAEP accreditation requirements and align with departmental goals.